Javran/Thinking-dumps/seven-more-languages/ch04-elixir/day-3/do-hard.md

 This approach is only meant to be simple.
 I'm sure there are most sophisticated technique for addressing this problem,
 I don't know at this time though.

+(TODO) I get bored with the language itself, maybe would come back later to finish this task.